conda-forge/conda-smithy/news/1703-cirun-self-hosted.rst

 * Added support for `cirun` by generating a unique label when the self-hosted label starts with `cirun`.

-* When a label is added that starts with `gpu` for a self-hosted runner, the docker build will pass the GPUs to the docker instance.
+* When a label is added that has the string with `gpu` or `GPU` for a self-hosted runner, the docker build will pass the GPUs to the docker instance.

 **Changed:**